 The Board of Trustees delegates to the Executive Committee of the Board of Trustees the review and approval of Total Compensation for the Chief Executive Officers, the Chief Academic Officers (CAOs), and the highest ranking financial or administrative officer at each of the institutions, using the following options and procedures.
 It is the goal of the following statements, that the Board of Trustees establish an overall Total Compensation philosophy and practice that will foster its ability to attract and retain highly qualified candidates for leadership positions within the University System.
 The University System aspires to establish accountability and recognition systems that will foster the accomplishment of those strategic goals which support the mission of its institutions.
 This includes both the vigorous processes for establishing and reviewing goals as well as policies and practices that recognize the importance of the contributions of the organization’s leadership to its overall success.

-2.1 The Board Officers, with approval of the Executive Committee, shall appoint annually one Board-designated subcommittee of three to five Trustees, for the purposes set forth in this policy, giving due consideration to the dual purposes of renewal and continuity.
-The subcommittee shall be known as the Compensation Committee and shall report to the Executive Committee periodically.
+2.1 The Board Officers, with approval of the Executive Committee, shall establish and appoint annually one Board-designated committee of three to five Trustees (consisting of the Chair, Vice Chair, Secretary, and discretionary additional members) for the purposes set forth in this policy, giving due consideration to the dual purposes of renewal and continuity.
+The committee shall be known as the Executive Compensation and Performance Review Committee and shall report to the Executive Committee periodically.
+Any member of the Committee that has, or reasonably appears to have, a material financial interest in the outcome of any issue that comes before the Committee, including an actual, potential, or apparent financial interest which could be affected by the outcome, shall recuse themself from consideration of the issue and physically leave the committee meeting before deliberations are undertaken and decisions are made.

 2.2 The policy of the University System is to provide direct total compensation programs which reflect the relative size, complexity, and type of education curriculum of the University System in the segment of higher education institutions of which it is a part and which accomplish the University System's mission and tax exempt purpose without causing any part of the University System's net earnings to inure to the private benefit of an individual or group of individuals.